mooreniemi/mooreniemi.github.io/_posts/2017-02-13-haskell_for_rubyists.markdown

 => {:foo=>"BAR", :biz=>"BAZ"}

 # or use merge! which returns the full hash on addition of a new pair
-# thought it performs somewhat worse (30% in my tests) and make sure
+# though it performs somewhat worse (30% in my tests) and make sure
 # you dont use merge -- it runs in quadratic time!
 h.reduce(h) {|memo, (k,v)| memo.merge!({k => v.upcase}) }
 => {:foo=>"BAR", :biz=>"BAZ"}